clinton-hall/nzbToMedia/README.md

 ### µTorrent

-If you are using µTorrent perform the following steps to configure postprocessing for "uTorrentToCouchPotato":
+If you are using µTorrent, perform the following steps to configure postprocessing for "TorrentToMedia":

 1. Rename the autoProcessMedia.cfg.sample to autoProcessMedia.cfg and edit the parameters: